QAEng2827/qaauto-130818-exam/ReadMe.md

     Install Chrome and FireFox browsers

-    To execute tests from command line of Terminal: mvn clean install -DsuiteXmlFile=testNG.xml To execute tests from GUI: right click on TestNG.xml and Run it.
+    To execute tests from command line of Terminal: mvn clean install -DsuiteXmlFile=testNG.xml To execute tests from GUI: right click on testNG.xml and Run it.